 The proposed class action lawsuit raises claims including breach of warranty, fraudulent concealment, unjust enrichment, and violation of state consumer laws.
-The named plaintiff, Steven Beck, asserts he is concerned about driving his Ford F-350 Super-Duty, as he fears what could happen if he were to be involved in a rollover accident, and he has already experienced a shaking also referred to as “death-wobble” in his truck.
+The class representative, Steven Beck, asserts he is concerned about driving his Ford F-350 Super-Duty, as he fears what could happen if he were to be involved in a rollover accident, and he has already experienced a shaking also referred to as “death-wobble” in his truck.

 The lawsuit seeks remedies including restitution and damages.

 The case is Steven Beck v.
 Ford Motor Co., case number 2:22-cv-12079-PDB-DRG, in the United States District Court for the Eastern District of Michigan.